Open government is important. It’s powerful. It’s the American way.

 That’s not what our founding fathers intended when they wrote the U.S. Constitution; that’s not what was intended when the Freedom of Information Act was established and that’s not what was intended by those who established laws governing government meetings, ensuring that they were as open as possible while protecting the rights of others at the same time.

 We are fortunate in Sampson County right now to have many government leaders who believe strongly in the openness of government.
-At City Council and county commissioners meetings, fewer and fewer closed door meetings are called for, and at our small municipal goverment meetings, it is rare for members to shut the door to the public.
+At City Council and county commissioners meetings, fewer and fewer closed door meetings are called for, and at our small municipal government meetings, it is rare for members to shut the door to the public, and if they do, they usually have very good — and legal — reasons to do so.

-Work still needs to be done on boards of education meetings, where more often than not, a closed-door meeting is called for each and every time they meet.
+Work still needs to be done on boards of education meetings, where a closed-door meeting is called nearly each and every time they gather.
 Whether that’s necessary or not is debatable, but they use the exceptions in the Open Meetings Law to close the door to the public on certain issues.

 Some of those meetings are closed for valid reasons, particularly issues that pertain to students; others, however, may fall into gray areas where members should err on the side of the public.
 But in all, open government is practiced at school board meetings, too, and we appreciate it.
 You, as citizens should too.